Helmholtz-AI-Energy/beamer-template/README.md

 ## Copyrights

 The images and fonts provided as part of this LaTeX source code repository are copyrighted.
 As member of the Helmholtz Association you can freely use the material.
-For Helmholtz AI external users, you have to ensure that you are allowed to use a) the Helmholtz AI visual material, b) the Helmholtz coporate design as well as c) the Hermann Bold font and Corporate-S font family.
+For Helmholtz AI external users, you have to ensure that you are allowed to use a) the Helmholtz AI visual material, b) the Helmholtz corporate design as well as c) the Hermann Bold font and Corporate-S font family.